 In contrast, games that have more of a human touch do a much better job of offering up one-of-a-kind experiences, because the human minds behind the scenes understand how to create them.
 That doesn’t have to mean overblown, show-stopping cutscenes either – years after playing BioShock I remember finding two skeletons embracing on a mattress with a bottle of pills beside them, and I still smile thinking about the singing vortigaunt I discovered hiding in a toxic waste pipe in Half-Life 2.

-Though those games are more confined and structured than No Man’s Sky, but they make exploration in that space genuinely rewarding and made me want to keep going.
+Those games are more confined and structured than No Man’s Sky, but they make exploration in that space genuinely rewarding.
 Even in games where story isn’t pivotal, clever additions like that can make the exploration feel worthwhile; climbing Felwinter Peak in Destiny is an exercise in saintly patience, but finding the last resting place of the person who got their first made it feel like I’d discovered an entirely new story to mull over as a reward (and it’s hardly Destiny’s only example).

 These things all exist because human developers dreamed them up and put them in place.
 Even hemmed in by trends and biases, human imagination has more room to create unique additions to the world than an algorithm with a thousand different parts ever could.
 That isn’t to say there’s no place for procedural generation – open world games and MMO’s would take decades to design otherwise.
 However, after seeing what becomes of a fully procedural game like No Man’s Sky, there’s a case to be made for its judicious use alongside more targeted, human elements.